-The LWV-TSC Climate Committee invites you take action to support solar energy in Shawnee County!
+The LWV-TSC Climate Committee urges you to support solar energy in Shawnee County!
+Take Action NOW!

 On January 12 at 6:00 pm, the Shawnee County Planning Commission will meet to vote on proposed solar installation regulations.
 You can view information about the meeting here.